Terry Obee

-Terry Obee is an American former professional football player who was a wide receiver and kickoff returner for three seasons with the Chicago Bears and Minnesota Vikings of the National Football League (NFL).
+Terry Obee is an American former professional football player and current college professor who is currently a professor of sports management at Western Kentucky University.
+As a football player, he was a wide receiver and kickoff returner for three seasons with the Chicago Bears and Minnesota Vikings of the National Football League (NFL).
 He played college football for the Oregon Ducks.